jaggederest/mutation/docs/concurrency.md

 --------

-If the code under test relies on a database, you may experience problems when running mutant because of conflicting data in the database.
+If the code under test relies on a database, you may experience problems when running mutation because of conflicting data in the database.
 For example, if you have a test like this:

 ```ruby